nuitrcs/rdm-workshops/2024-Fall/readme.md

 5. November 6th: Using SharePoint for Research
 6. November 13th: Using PowerAutomate to Create SharePoint Workflows

+The Fall workshop series has ended.
+We will be running a similar series in the Winter.

 Look for more RCDS workshops here: https://planitpurple.northwestern.edu/calendar/4661